This exclusive content is part of our Healthy Conversations about Hearing Loss series. Read the content below, or

 What changes can we make around the house to help me hear better?

 The conversation with your family is a great opportunity to think about the overall listening environment in your home.
 What is the noise level like around the house?
 Are there things you can do to reduce overall noise levels?
+For assistance tracking these observations, use the Akoio Soundscape Journal.
 Here are things you might consider:

 - Listening devices for the TV, like a wireless headset or “open ear” headphones, can help you hear the TV sound without turning up the volume for everyone else

 - Extra insulation or sound baffling around noisy appliances, like a dishwasher or clothes dryer, significantly reduces background noise (some people simply cover those appliances with a blanket when in use)

 - Heaters or fans with noise-reduction features can help maintain the temperature in your favorite rooms while keeping the noise level down